atwilc3000/linux4sam/README.md

-**This repos is now obsolete.
+**This repo is now obsolete.
 Please use https://github.com/linux4wilc/firmware instead**